Ukraine crisis: Biden announces sanctions on Russia | DW | 22.02.2022

 "To protect the lives and safety [of diplomats], the Russian leadership decided to evacuate the personnel of Russian foreign missions in Ukraine, which will be implemented in the near future," the ministry said in a statement.

-The European Union foreign ministers have agreed on sanctions targeting individuals and entities that "undermine Ukrainian integreity," the bloc's foreign policy chief Josep Borrell said.
+The European Union foreign ministers have agreed on sanctions targeting individuals and entities that "undermine Ukrainian integrity" the bloc's foreign policy chief Josep Borrell said.

 Borrell said the package "will hurt Russia, and it will hurt a lot.''